Head of the Department: Prof. Mona Boaz

-Nutrition is a relatively new field of science which has developed in the past decades beyond recognition, academically and as a clinical profession that stands on its own.
-It is indisputably recognized that just as food can harm the body, it can also improve health, prevent diseases as well as treat them, and promote healing.
-Clinical dieticians make a significant difference in people’s lives through nutritional counseling in the fields of:
+Nutrition is a relatively new field of science which in the past decades has developed and changed beyond recognition academically and as a clinical profession in its own right.
+It is indisputably recognized that just as food can be harmful to the body, it can also improve health, prevent disease and even promote healing.
+Clinical dieticians have the ability to make a significant difference in people’s lives through nutritional counseling in the fields of:

 - A variety of diseases, syndromes and clinical conditions

-- Diabetics, including educating diabetics in order to improve health and quality of life
+- Diabetes, including educating diabetics to improve health and quality of life

 - Obesity, choosing the most effective types of treatment